UofI-CDACS/scarecro-system/docs/carrier_docs/carrier_ble.md

 # BLE Carrier
-This carrier can listen for sensors using BLE.
+This carrier can listen specifically for the renogy sensor using BLE.
 It can either listen for broadcast messages without a connection or form a specific connection to listen on.

 ## Filename
 src/carriers/